go1dfish/politic-bot/README.md

  * A reddit account capable of posting/commenting without captchas
    * (optional) All multi-reddits on the account are used to find topical posts
+     * Except multi's named "blacklist" these are used to exclude subs like SuicideWatch from mirroring
  * Two subreddits the account has mod priviledges for
    * Both subreddits should have link flair enabled
    * A mirror subreddit like /r/POLITIC